ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 ### The horrible solution

 My first attempt resulted in this readable yet completely horrible, complexity-wise, solution.
+The `rep()` function is good actually, and we will be using it in the other solutions as well.
+It uses a dictionary to keep track whether a character has been already seen inside a substring.
+It has the advantage that we iterate only once the substring, so it's $$\mathcal{O}(N)$$ complexity.
+If we had used a nested loop to seek for repeating characters, that would lead us to $$\mathcal{O}(N^2)$$ complexity, and we haven't even started!

 {% highlight python %}
 {% raw %}